WizardOfLizard/Dot_Dead/README.md

 Good luck.

 --Controls--

-WASD or Arrow Keys move the player
+WASD or Arrow Keys move the player.
-Click to shoot your bullets, they travel from you in the direction of your mouse Use space to start, stop, pause, or restart the game.
+Click to shoot your bullets, they travel from you in the direction of your mouse.
+Use space to start, stop, pause, or restart the game.